-(a) A registered nurse who is designated to be in charge during the day, evening or night of a residential aged care facility shall be paid in addition to his or her appropriate salary, whilst so in charge, the per shift allowance set out in Item 2 (for less than 100 beds) or Item 3 (for 100 or more beds) of Table 5 of Schedule B to this Agreement.
+- (a) A registered nurse who is designated by the employer to be in charge during the day, evening or night of a residential aged care facility shall be paid in addition to his or her appropriate salary, whilst so in charge, the per shift allowance set out in Item 2 (for less than 100 beds) or Item 3 (for 100 or more beds) of Table 5 of Schedule B to this Agreement. - (b) A registered nurse who is designated by the employer to be in charge of a shift in a section of a residential aged care facility shall be paid in addition to his or her appropriate salary, the per shift allowance set out in Item 4 of Table 5 of Schedule B to this Agreement. - (c) This sub-clause shall not apply to registered nurses holding classified positions of a higher grade than a registered nurse.

-- (b) A registered nurse who is designated to be in charge of a shift in a section of a residential aged care facility shall be paid in addition to his or her appropriate salary, the per shift allowance set out in Item 4 of Table 5 of Schedule B to this Agreement. - (c) This sub-clause shall not apply to registered nurses holding classified positions of a higher grade than a registered nurse.
+20.2 Vehicle/Travelling Allowance

-21.2 Vehicle/Travelling Allowance
+- (a) An employee, other than a Home Care Employee, sent for duty to a place other than his or her regular place of duty shall be paid for all excess travelling time at the appropriate rate of pay and reimbursed excess travelling expenses. - (b) Where an employee is called upon and agrees to use his or her private vehicle for official business, the employee shall be paid the per kilometre allowance set out in Item 5 of Table 5 of Schedule B to this Agreement.
+The payment will be based on the most direct available route between work locations, excluding travel to and from the employee's home to the first place of work and return to home at the end of his or her duties.
+This allowance will be revised each year in line with movements to the vehicle allowance in clause 15.7(a) of the Aged Care Award 2010. - (c) Where an employee is required to use public transport for travel on official business such employee is to be reimbursed actual expenses incurred for such travel, excluding travel from the employee's home to the first place of work and return to home at the cessation of his or her duties. - (d) No payment shall be made under sub-clauses 20.2(b) and (c) unless the employer is satisfied that the employee has incurred expenditure for such travel.

-- (a) An employee, other than a Home Care Employee, sent for duty to a place other than his or her regular place of duty shall be paid for all excess travelling time at the appropriate rate of pay and reimbursed excess travelling expenses. - (b) Where an employee is called upon and agrees to use his or her private vehicle for official business, the employee shall be paid the per kilometre allowance set out in Item 5 of Table 5 of Schedule B to this Agreement excluding travel to and from the employee's home to the first place of work and return to home at the end of his or her duties.
-This allowance will be revised each year in line with movements to the vehicle allowance in clause 15.7(a) of the Aged Care Award 2010. - (c) Where an employee is required to use public transport for travel on official business such employee is to be reimbursed actual expenses incurred for such travel, excluding travel from the employee's home to the first place of work and return to home at the cessation of his or her duties. - (d) No payment shall be made under sub-clauses 21.2(b) and (c) unless the employer is satisfied that the employee has incurred expenditure for such travel. - (e) (i) Where home care employees are rostered to work with consecutive clients they shall be paid for the time taken to travel between locations at the rate of 3% of the ordinary pay per hour per kilometre travelled, excluding travel from the employee's home to the first place of work and return to home at the cessation of his/her duties; provided that this payment shall not be made if the employee is being paid at the hourly rate of pay for the time between consecutive clients. - (ii) Where subclause (i) above applies, the employees will accrue towards leave entitlements, up to the maximum entitlement for a full-time Employee, for time taken to travel between locations, excluding travel from the Employee's home to the first place of work and return to home at the cessation of duties.
+- (e) (i) Where employees are rostered to work at different locations they shall be paid for the time taken to travel via the most direct available route between the locations.
+This excludes travel to the first place of work and travel from the last place of work. - (ii) Payment for travel time will, at the discretion of the employer be: - (A) at the hourly rate of pay for the time taken to travel between locations; or - (B) at the rate of 3% of the ordinary pay per hour, per kilometre travelled between locations. - (iii) Where clause 20.2(e)(ii)(B) applies, the employees will accrue towards leave entitlements, up to the maximum entitlement for a full-time Employee, for time taken to travel between locations.

-21.3 Uniforms Allowance
+20.3 Uniforms Allowance